pantheon-systems/terminus-build-tools-plugin/README.md

 ### build:env:obliterate

-The `build:env:obliterate` command deletes a Pantheon site that was set up through the `build:project:create` workflow.
+The `build:env:obliterate` command deletes a project that was set up through the `build:project:create` workflow.
+This includes the Pantheon site as well as the Git provider repository and the CI provider project.

+Note: this is a destructive, irreversible command that should be used with caution.

 #### Command Options